fluid-project/infusion/README.txt

 * Uploader: Uploader code will not warn you if you have the wrong version of Flash installed, or no version of Flash.

-* Uploader: Keyboard handlers and ARIA support are preliminary.

 * Reorderer: Once focus is within the group of reorderable elements, shift-tab cannot be used to move focus out again.
 Tabbing forward must be used.